 Indiana’s parents divorced in 1942.
 He lived in Indianapolis with his father so that he could attend the art program at Arsenal Technical High School.
 After graduation, Indiana served in the Air Force.
 The G.I.
 Bill enabled him to attend the Art Institute of Chicago, spend a summer at the Skowhegan School of Painting and Sculpture and then go on to a year of study at the Edinburgh College of Art.

 When asked about his influences, Indiana names the Kitchen Sink Artists, like Gerald Murphy, and his friends Ellsworth Kelly and Cy Twombly.
 He also mentions, ironically, Alec Guinness, in the movie, “The Horse’s Mouth,” based on the novel by Joyce Cary.
 Guinness wrote the screen play and also played the leading role of Gulley Jimson, an eccentric artist…a bit like Indiana himself.

 In 1956, Indiana moved to a studio in the south port of Manhattan called the Coenties Slip.
-There, surrounded by artists, including Ellsworth Kelly, he did some of his best and most creative work.
-When his lease ran out in 1978, he moved to Vinalhaven, where he still works and lives.
+There, surrounded by artists, including Ellsworth Kelly, he made some of his best and most creative work.
+When his lease ran out in 1978, he moved to Vinalhaven.

 Much of Indiana’s work comes from his personal life and and some of it is political, like Yield Brother, which he donated to the Bertrand Russell Peace Foundation.